Suggested links

 • Alcohol cravings

-Individuals who experience more serious acute withdrawal symptoms are more likely to have been heavy drinkers than those who only experience mild symptoms.
+Individuals who experience more intense withdrawal symptoms are more likely to have been heavy drinkers than those who only experience mild symptoms.

 Some of the more severe alcohol withdrawal symptoms include: